US pharmacies could administer up to 100 million doses of Covid-19 vaccine a month. Here's how - KESQ

 Walgreens said it will begin offering vaccines on February 12 in 15 states, including Chicago and other places in Illinois, Connecticut, Delaware, Kentucky, Maryland, New Hampshire, New Mexico, New York, including New York City, North Carolina, Puerto Rico, Vermont, Wisconsin and West Virginia.

-Not every CVS or Walgreens pharmacy in these states will have the vaccine in this initial phase.
+Not every pharmacy in these states will have the vaccine in this initial phase.

 However, “as more supply becomes available the company will expand to additional states while increasing the number of stores offering vaccinations,” CVS said in a news release.

-Walmart will be offering the vaccine in some of its stores in Alaska, Alabama, Arkansas, Colorado, Florida, Georgia, Idaho, Indiana, Kansas, Maine, Minnesota, Missouri, Mississippi, Nebraska, Nevada, Oklahoma, South Dakota, Tennessee, Texas, Utah, Louisiana and Wyoming.
+More than 1,000 Walmart and Sam’s Clubs will be offering the vaccine in some of its stores in Alaska, Alabama, Arkansas, Colorado, Florida, Georgia, Idaho, Indiana, Kansas, Maine, Minnesota, Missouri, Mississippi, Nebraska, Nevada, Oklahoma, South Dakota, Tennessee, Texas, Utah, Louisiana and Wyoming.

 “Once a store or club receives allocation, our online scheduler will be available to make appointments,” Walmart said in a statement.